DocumentationBook/SphinxDocumentation/research/tools/index.rst

 Most often you will probably use the following operations with this view:

-*  Select an event and see its contents on the bottom text panel.
+*  Select an event and see its contents in text panel on the bottom.

    In this example, the root module (``sphinx-build``) is selected.